markokajzer/discord-soundbot/README.md

 + You can set the bot's activity via the `game` options.

 To add an avatar to your bot, add a file called `avatar.png` to the `config/` folder and restart the bot.
 To remove the avatar, delete `avatar.png` and restart the bot.

+## Contributing

+This bot is a dear passion project of mine.
+If you have any suggestions for new features or improvements, feel free to open an issue.
+I'll be glad to look into it!